stephherbers/OldPortfolio/README.md

 Hello!
 Welcome to my portfolio!

-The images within this repositiory are some of the work I have done as a Graphic Designer for the Music Department at Carleton College.
+This repositiory contains both Graphic Design work, and also computer science work, each on seperate branches.

-For each event, the director can request that a poster be made.
+To navigate, you can use the dropdown labelled "branches," or if you are more familiar with git you can also navigate though terminal.

-My job is to take their vision for the show and turn tha into a prompotional poster that is put up around school, and the website.
+In the 'Graphic-Design-Work' branch, there are images of some of the work I have done as a Graphic Designer for the Music Department at Carleton College.

-All posters have been made with Photoshop, or a combination of Photoshop and Illistrator.
+In the 'CS-Work' branch, there is projects from various computer science classes, or research conducted outside of school.
+These are mainly done in Python and Java, but also incluse HTML and CSS.
+Descriptions of each project are contained with the code.

 Please email any questions you have at herberss@carleton.edu